 Experienced Colorado criminal defense lawyers have a number of ways to challenge eyewitness accounts.
 These can include (without limitation):

-- Requiring a live lineup to determine whether the eyewitness can readily distinguish and identify the defendant;
+- Requiring a live lineup to determine whether the eyewitness can readily distinguish and identify you;

 - Looking for errors in the way police handled photospreads and lineups and challenging the use of the results as evidence;